JulienSiems/juliensiems.github.io/index.md

 - Linear RNNs / State-Space Models, State-Tracking, In-Context Learning

 ## News
 - **[Okt.
-2025]** New preprint "TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting" on arxiv.
+2025]** "TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting" accepted at Tabular-AI Workshop at EurIPS 2025.
 - **[Sept.
 2025]** I am interning at Microsoft Research Cambridge from Sept. to Nov.
 2025.
 - **[Sept.
 2025]** "DeltaProduct: Improving State-Tracking in Linear RNNs via Householder Products" is accepted at NeurIPS 2025.
 - **[Mar.
 2025]** "DeltaProduct: Improving State-Tracking in Linear RNNs via Householder Products" is accepted as Oral at FM-WILD Workshop at ICLR 2025.